paradiselabs-ai/glue-framework/docs/chain_processing_analysis.md

 ## Implementation Strategy

 1. **Phase 1: Sequential Rule Support**
-   - Add sequence rule system
+   - Implement basic rule system in MagneticField
+   - Add support for sequence-based rules
+   - Integrate rule checking in attract and repel methods

+2. **Phase 2: Context-Aware Processing**
+   - Enhance ContextState to include task-specific information
-   - Implement rule-based fields
+   - Implement context-based rule activation in MagneticField
-   - Create pattern recognition
+   - Add support for dynamic rule adjustment based on context

-2. **Phase 2: Dynamic Optimization**
+3. **Phase 3: Dynamic Optimization**
-   - Add pattern learning
+   - Implement pattern recognition for successful workflows
-   - Implement rule optimization
+   - Add rule optimization based on recognized patterns
-   - Enable parallel processing
+   - Enable parallel processing where rules allow

-3. **Phase 3: Tool Sequence Creation**
-   - Add dynamic tool creation
-   - Implement pattern-based synthesis
-   - Enable sequence learning

 4. **Phase 4: Advanced Features**
-   - Add complex pattern recognition
-   - Implement advanced rule optimization
+   - Implement CBM chain awareness
+   - Add support for dynamic tool creation
-   - Enable cross-sequence learning
+   - Enable cross-sequence learning and optimization

+## Current Status and Next Steps

+As of now, we have implemented the basic MagneticField and MagneticResource classes with support for attraction, repulsion, and state management.
+The next steps should focus on:

+1. Implementing a rule system within the MagneticField class
+2. Enhancing the ContextState to support more complex, task-specific information
+3. Integrating rule checking into the attract and repel methods
+4. Developing pattern recognition capabilities for workflow optimization

-This approach allows us to incorporate the benefits of chain-based processing through our rule-based magnetic field system.
-The result is a system that can be as predictable as traditional chains when needed, but with the added benefits of dynamic adaptation, context awareness, and autonomous optimization through rules rather than static strengths.
+These steps will allow us to incorporate the benefits of chain-based processing through our rule-based magnetic field system while maintaining the flexibility and dynamic nature of GLUE.